soma00333/profile/index.md

 ### About Me

 Hi there!
 I'm Soma, a Senior Backend Engineer who loves building reliable, scalable systems to accelerate startup growth.
 I currently work as a Senior Software Engineer at Alpaca, a U.S.-based fintech company that supports over 200 partners across 40 countries in our mission to expand financial access.
 My role is to ensure that our ultra-low-latency Broker API remains rock-solid, meeting targets such as a 1.5 ms median latency and 99.99% availability.
 Outside of work, I actively contribute to open-source projects, including Kubernetes, etcd, Raft, and a workflow engine.
-I'm also pursuing a Master of Science in Computer Science at the University of Colorado Boulder through their online program, which lets me study remotely from Japan.
+I'm also pursuing a Master of Science in Computer Science at CU Boulder through their online program, which lets me study remotely from Japan.

 ### Early Career